 Although it takes time for these changes to take place, we cannot wait until everyone else has cleaned up before we do our part.
 We all need to do our share to protect the quality of our waters, and we can take pride in our efforts.
 We can make a difference for Martha's Vineyard.
 Use the suggestions in this guide at home, first.
 Then employ the same information at work and in your community.
 All the actions you take to benefit Martha's Vineyard will benefit you, your family, and your community.
 Seems like a deal we can't refuse!

-Where to Go for Help....
+Where to go for help....
 Resources for taking the next steps

-Check www.mvcommission.org/node/46152/attachment for Blue Pages resources updates.
+Check www.islandbluepages.org for resources updates.

 Pond Groups